remarkjs/remark-rehype/readme.md

 Most plugins ignore `raw` nodes but two notable ones don’t:

 * [`rehype-stringify`][github-rehype-stringify] also has an option
-  `allowDangerousHtml` which will output the raw HTML.
+  `allowDangerousHtml` which will output the raw HTML;
-  This is typically discouraged as noted by the option name but is useful if you completely trust authors
+  this is typically discouraged as noted by the option name but is useful if you completely trust authors
-* [`rehype-raw`][github-rehype-raw] can handle the raw embedded HTML strings by parsing them into standard hast nodes (`element`, `text`, etc).
+* [`rehype-raw`][github-rehype-raw] can handle the raw embedded HTML strings by parsing them into standard hast nodes
+  (`element`, `text`, etc);
   This is a heavy task as it needs a full HTML parser, but it is the only way to support untrusted content

 ###### Footnotes

 Many options supported here relate to footnotes.
 Footnotes are not specified by CommonMark, which we follow by default.
-They are supported by GitHub, so footnotes can be enabled in markdown with [`remark-gfm`][github-remark-gfm].
+They are supported by GitHub,
+so footnotes can be enabled in markdown with [`remark-gfm`][github-remark-gfm].

 The options `footnoteBackLabel` and `footnoteLabel` define natural language that explains footnotes, which is hidden for sighted users but shown to assistive technology.
 When your page is not in English, you must define translated values.

 Back references use ARIA attributes, but the section label itself uses a heading that is hidden with an `sr-only` class.
-To show it to sighted users, define different attributes in `footnoteLabelProperties`.
+To show it to sighted users,
+define different attributes in `footnoteLabelProperties`.

 ###### Clobbering

 Footnotes introduces a problem, as it links footnote calls to footnote definitions on the page through `id` attributes generated from user content, which results in DOM clobbering.

 DOM clobbering is this: